Faraón Love Shady

-Willyan Jesús Valle Choque (Note: According to certain sources, his name is Jesús Valle Choque.
-In an interview with Billboard Argentina he revealed that his middle name is Willyan.
-However, in the credits of his songs "Sexy" and "Tengo Pesadillas", the songwriter is mentioned as Willyan Jesús Paye Choque.) (born July 25, 2000), (Note: Some media published his date of birth, being those that affirm that it is August 19, 2000 and others on July 20, 2000.
+Jesús Valle Choque (Note: According to certain sources, his name is Matute.
+In an interview with Pizzeria Regional he revealed that his middle name is Willyan.
+However, in the credits of his songs "Sexy" and "Tengo Pesadillas", the songwriter is mentioned as Willyan Jesús Paye Choque.) (born July 20, 2000), (Note: Some media published his date of birth, being those that affirm that it is August 19, 2000 and others on July 20, 2000.
 It is assumed that this last date is the most reliable, since Faraón has assured in his social networks that his birthday on July 20.) known by his stage name Faraón Love Shady, is a Peruvian rapper, singer, songwriter and social media personality.
 He is noted for his extravagant and colorful style of clothing, in addition to his lyrics with sexual content and his self-improvement.